Deadly Weapon

 Deadly Weapon is a 1989 American science fiction film directed by Michael Miner and starring Rodney Eastman.

 Plot

 A teenager named Zeke, who fantasizes that he is from outer space, is bullied by some other teens at school and deals with a drunken father, runaway mother and a sister who delights in being nasty to him.
 He finds a lost experimental military weapon in a river near his home.
-The weapon fires anti-gravity X-rays.
+The weapon fires anti-matter X-rays.
 Zeke uses it for self-defense as a means to deal with his persecutors, both at school and at home.

 An army team led by the overzealous Lt.
 Dalton, responsible for originally losing the weapon, is sent to recover the weapon before its unstable reactor overloads and causes a meltdown.
 The situation degenerates into a siege.